 “You always want the people you’re teaching to be better than you are by the time that they’ve grown in their capacity.
 You want the world to be a better place by the time you’ve finished” says Doyle.

-Enrolment for the mid-year intake is available from 4 February.
+Enrolments are now open.
 Visit Merivale’s website to register your interest.

 Applications for the second intake of Merivale’s Peter Doyle led chef apprenticeship program now open